LA Tech brings home four Best in the State honors

 Butler has served as the host media coordinator for three NCAA Women's Basketball First- and Second-Round sites hosted by Louisiana Tech (2000, 2001 and 2003) while also serving as the host media coordinator for the 2008 WAC Baseball Championships and the 2013 WAC Softball Championships hosted by Louisiana Tech.

-He has also broadcast in excess of 200 softball games, including four in the 2008 NCAA Tournament, and served as the color commentator on numerous Bulldog football and basketball broadcasts.
-He served as the sideline reporter for the Bulldog football broadcasts in 2014.
-Butler joins Dave Nitz as the co-hosts of Inside Tech Basketball, an hour-long coaches radio show during the winter.
+He has broadcast in excess of 300 softball games, including four in the 2008 NCAA Tournament, and served as the color commentator on numerous Bulldog football and basketball broadcasts.
+He is also entering his fourth year serving as the sideline reporter for the Bulldog football broadcasts.
+He co-hosts Inside Tech Basketball with Dave Nitz, an hour-long coach's radio show during the winter.

 He is a member of the College Sports Information Directors of America (CoSIDA), Louisiana Sports Writers Association (LSWA), United States Basketball Writers Association (USBWA) and Football Writers Association of America (FWAA).
 He is also a proxy voter for the Louisiana Sports Hall of Fame committee.